 Don’t touch the keyboard

 Wherever possible direct the trainee to actually type the solution on their laptop rather than taking control.
-When you take a students laptop it disempowers and demotivates them and makes them less likely to experiment with solutions.
+When you take a trainee laptop it disempowers and demotivates them and makes them less likely to experiment with solutions.

 Ask don’t tell

-Homework in mind
+Coursework in mind